mozaik-association/mozaik/docs/mandats-module.md

 ## Statuts of the canddiates

 Once the application is filed, the candidate has the status "declared".
 He can then be nominated or rejected.
 If he is nominated he can be elected or not elected.
-If the candidate is elected, then a new mandate is created.
+If the candidate is selected, then a new mandate is created.

+!!!+ tip

     All the current and expired political mandates are available in the "state" tab --> "political mandates"

 ## Invalidatoin of mandates